almondjoycam/everything110/README.md

     - [x] One link **within** the website: `reference.html`
     - [x] Consistent **navbar** on all pages
 - [x] Consistent header with logo
-    - Added site logo / styling to navbar
 - [x] Consistent footer on all pages
 - [x] One external style sheet
-    - in `css/style.css`, but that's an empty file
 - [x] Responsive to multiple screen widths
-    - The navbar's flexbox is funny now
 - [ ] W3C standards
 - [x] Proper indentation